sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Engineers.md

 ---

 **My first rule of working with engineers** is to never say that I'm working with engineers.
-They are people and they come in as much a variety as people do.
-They have a common trait that they are smart -- smarter than I’m .
+They are people who come in as much a variety as people do.
+They have a common trait that they are smart -- much smarter than I’m .
 Which is a good thing because it keeps me on my toes to earn their respect.

 **To be able to influence a super smart team**  who don't has to listen to me, I have to work hard.
 To convince them to spend tens of hours of effort into developing something, I better do my homework well.
 There is a trick though -- I don't have to do the homework in isolation.